Siouxland Forecast: May 24, 2020

 And tonight we could see more scattered showers and thunderstorms in the area as we fall to a low of 61 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 5:30 and 10 to see when we could see showers and thunderstorms in the area as well as your full extended forecast.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see when we could see showers and thunderstorms in the area as well as your full extended forecast.